IlianPihlajamaa/OrnsteinZernike.jl/README.md

 See the <a href="https://ilianpihlajamaa.github.io/OrnsteinZernike.jl/dev/">Documentation</a> for more details.

 Please open an issue if anything is unclear in the documentation, if any unexpected errors arise or for feature requests.
 PRs are of course also welcome.

+# Citing
+If you use this software for scientific publications, please consider citing <a href="[https://ilianpihlajamaa.github.io/OrnsteinZernike.jl/dev/](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.110.044608)">Pihlajamaa, I., & Janssen, L. M. (2024).
+Comparison of integral equation theories of the liquid state.
+Physical Review E, 110(4), 044608.</a>.